kubernetes/community/contributors/devel/sig-instrumentation/instrumentation.md

 which comprise a working Kubernetes cluster is viewed as a single system which drives objects towards their specified desired state.
-Metrics concerning a given object should be easily discoverable and comparable even when they are produced by different controllers.
+Metrics concerning a given object should be easily discoverable and comparable even when they are produced by different kinds of controllers.
 Metrics describing the state of a built-in Kubernetes object take the form:

 ```